Tedros Adhanom Ghebreyesus: COVID-19 pandemic response

 During the COVID-19 pandemic some government officials and public-health experts accused Tedros of failing to declare a pandemic soon enough, and of having a too close relationship with the government of China.
 According to the BBC, "while Dr Tedros may be political, a lot of that political effort seems to be spent reassuring authoritarian, opaque governments, in a bid to get them to work with the WHO to tackle diseases which threaten global health."
 African leaders expressed support for Tedros's handling of the COVID-19 crisis, with South African President and Chair of the African Union Cyril Ramaphosa stating that he showed "exceptional leadership."

 On 8 April 2020, in response to President Donald Trump's threat to cut U.S. funding to the WHO, Tedros asked that the virus not be politicized and called for unity in fighting the "common enemy."

-Tedros said he had received death threats and racist remarks that he attributed to Taiwan with complicity from its Foreign Ministry, an allegation Taiwanese officials vehemently denied, requesting an apology.
-Taiwanese Foreign Minister Joseph Wu said the claim had no evidence.

 On 19 December 2020, during the height of the pandemic, the WHO, under Tedros's leadership, announced that it had secured 2 billion vaccine doses for distribution starting in 2021, once they had been approved by national agencies.
 Earlier that month, he said, "progress on vaccines gives us all a lift and we can now start to see the light at the end of the tunnel.
 However, WHO is concerned that there is a growing perception that the COVID-19 pandemic is over".

 In May 2022, Tedros commented that the zero-COVID strategy is no longer considered sustainable based on "the behavior of the virus now" and future trends.
 The comment was suppressed on the Chinese Internet.

+Taiwan and the WHO

+Amid Taiwan's successful early response to the pandemic in 2020, its bid to be included in the WHO gained international attention with strong support from the United States, Japan, Germany and Australia.

+In an April 2020 interview, WHO Assistant Director-General Bruce Aylward appeared to dodge a question from RTHK reporter Yvonne Tong about Taiwan's response to the pandemic and inclusion in the WHO, asking to move to another question.
+When the video chat was restarted, he was asked another question about Taiwan.
+He responded by indicating that they had already discussed China and formally ended the interview.

+With Taiwan's bid to join the WHO and Aylward's interview controversy as backdrop, Tedros said he had received death threats and racist remarks that he attributed to Taiwan with complicity from its Foreign Ministry, an allegation Taiwanese officials vehemently denied, requesting an apology.
+Taiwanese Foreign Minister Joseph Wu said the claim had no evidence.
+Taiwan's Justice Ministry investigators reportedly uncovered an effort by Chinese netizens to exploit the controversy by "falsely identifying themselves as Taiwanese and issuing apologies to Tedros online."